ansible/ansible/docsite/rst/intro_inventory.rst

 The things in brackets are group names, which are used in classifying systems and deciding what systems you are controlling at what times and for what purpose.

+It is ok to put systems in more than one group, for instance a server could be both a webserver and a dbserver.
+If you do, note that variables will come from all of the groups they are a member of, and variable precedence is detailed in a later chapter.

 If you have hosts that run on non-standard SSH ports you can put the port number after the hostname with a colon.
 Ports listed in your SSH config file won't be used, so it is important that you set them if things are not running on the default port::